Quantcast

 A Word on Red Dye and Cleaning Feeders

-PLEASE DON’T USE RED DYE IN YOUR NECTAR!
-Red coloring is not necessary and the chemicals can prove harmful to the birds.
-Plus, hummingbird feeders are typically red anyway, which makes dying the nectar itself unnecessary.
+PLEASE DON’T USE RED DYE IN YOUR HUMMINGBIRD NECTARThe red coloring is unnecessary, and the chemicals can harm the birds.
+Plus, hummingbird feeders are typically red anyway, making dying the nectar unnecessary.

 Also, please keep your bird feeders clean to avoid mold that can harm these tiny flyers.
 To clean a bird feeder and remove mold, soak it in a simple solution of 1/4 cup bleach to 1 gallon of hot water.
 After a few minutes of soaking, rinse it with water and let it dry.
-Try not to use dish soap for cleaning feeders.
-A general rule is: If you won’t drink it, don’t give it the hummers.
+Try not to use dish soap to clean feeders.
+A general rule is: If you wouldn’t drink it, don’t give it to the hummers.

-One additional important note about feeding hummingbirds: Over 80% of their diet consists of soft-bodied insects.
-So, if you want to attract lots of hummers to your yard, then don’t use pesticides to kill the insects (as annoying as they may be).
+Another important note about feeding hummingbirds: Over 80% of their diet comprises soft-bodied insects.
+So, if you want to attract many hummers to your yard, don’t use pesticides to kill the insects (as annoying as they may be).

 Learn more about hummingbirds here!